 ALDinHE 2011 was a relatively small professional conference with some 120 colleagues from across a diverse range of UK Higher Education institutions.
 The theme was “Engaging Students – Engaging Learning” although, with some noticeable exceptions, much of the conference was concerned primarily with the challenges we face as educational (or academic) developers.

-There was a lot of discussion about 'teaching' to engage students but too little emphasis for me on the designing in to the learning the engagement we say we expect.
-Still it was a useful and interesting opportunity to get reacquainted with some former colleagues form the Open University and for the University of Hull.
+There was a lot of discussion about ‘teaching’ to engage students but too little emphasis for me on the designing in the learning the engagement we say we expect.
+Still, it was a useful and interesting opportunity to get reacquainted with some former colleagues from the Open University and from the University of Hull.

 The chapter was based on earlier work, mostly by Kevin and Theo Kuechel, with the (then) QIA and a variety of colleges in Further Education.
 The project explored the synergies between the DiAL-e Framework and the GloMaker.
-We haven't followed that work up but the GloMaker tool caught my attention again with conversations at the 2010 European LAMS and Learning Design Conference in Oxford last month and I've been exploring.
-I have created a new DiAL-e 'pattern' file for GloMaker2, editing the XML template to provide a DiAL-e 'process flow' to GloMaker.
-I'm impressed by the ease of use of the tool now, but less so by the two existing default patterns.
+We haven’t followed that work up but the GloMaker tool caught my attention again with conversations at the 2010 European LAMS and Learning Design Conference in Oxford last month and I’ve been exploring it.
+I have created a new DiAL-e ‘pattern’ file for GloMaker2, editing the XML template to provide a DiAL-e ‘process flow’ to GloMaker.
+I’m impressed by the ease of use of the tool now, but less so by the two existing default patterns.
 Will be interesting in the coming weeks to see if DiAL-e patterns make sense to others.
-Will share them here and at the GloMaker community wiki in due course.